BariKhan/SURF/README.md

 # SURF
-using SURF to detect and match image features
+Using Speeded Up Robust Features (SURF) to detect and match image features.